 Rates shown do not include sales and accommodations tax, usually a total of 13%, or service charge, if any.

-Asheville Cottages 29 Asheville Cottage Lane, West Asheville, 828-712-1789, www.ashevillecottages.com; Cabins and Other Rentals, Expensive to Very Expensive
+Asheville Cottages 29 Asheville Cottage Lane, West Asheville, 828-712-1789, www.ashevillecottages.com; Cottage Rentals, Expensive to Very Expensive

-Asheville Swiss Chalets has eight rental cottages off Tunnel Road in East Asheville, about 1 mile from Downtown, and four more in Weaverville north of Asheville.
-The management stresses that the rental chalets accept pets.
-Rates for one- to three-bedroom cottages range from $145 to $350 per night, with a three- to seven-night minimum, depending on the time of year.
-The premier units, such as the Matterhorn have two bedrooms and two baths gas fireplaces, decks or porches, large flat-screen TVs and other amenities.
+Asheville Swiss Chalets has 11 rental cottages off Tunnel Road in East Asheville and in Weaverville, mostly spread out in residential areas.
+The management stresses that the rentals accept dogs.
+Rates for one- to three-bedroom cottages range from $125 to $395, with a three- to seven-night minimum, depending on the time of year and day of week.
+Cleaning fees range from $45 to $150 per stay.

-Mountain Springs Cabins, about 14 miles southwest of Downtown Asheville off the Pisgah Highway, has 18 rustic mountain log and wood cabins, tiny houses and other rentals, including three yurts, on 50 rural acres.
-Rates from $110 to $270 per night, double, with a three- or four-night minimum.
-Rate schedules are complex, depending on the unit, number of people, time of year and the type of rate (refundable or not).
+Mountain Springs Cabins, about 14 miles southwest of Downtown Asheville off the Pisgah Highway, has 12 rustic mountain log and wood cabins, a large lodge house, two “tiny houses” and three yurts on 50 acres in a rural area about 25 minutes west of Downtown Asheville.
+Rates from $100 to $350 per night, double, depending on day of week and month of year.
 Most cabins have kitchens, gas fireplaces and air-conditioning.
-Pets accepted in five cabins.
-Long-term stays available.
-Mountain Springs Cabins is now associated with RVC, an eight-unit group of cottages colonies and campgrounds in the Southeast.
+Dogs accepted (no cats) in most cabins with a refundable pet fee, but not in yurts.
+Mountain Springs Cabins is now a part of RVC, a group of cottages colonies and campgrounds in the Southeast

 All content copyright © Lan Sluder except selected photographs used by permission and brief quotations or other fair use text, which are owned by the copyright holder.